If you are expecting fall 2018 financial aid, these FAQ’s provide important details you need to know.

 |Scholarships||12 or more undergraduate credits for most awards|

-Refunds will begin to appear in bank accounts and mailboxes on or about August 17, 2017.
+Refunds will begin to appear in bank accounts and mailboxes on or about August 16, 2018.
 Direct deposit can take 3-5 business days to arrive in bank accounts while mailed checks can take 5-7 days to arrive.
 Here are instructions for setting up Direct Deposit.

 The 2018-2019 Free Application for Federal Student Aid (FAFSA) is still available.
 We recommend submitting your FAFSA as soon as possible.
 View our Aid Application Checklist for detailed instructions.
 If you submit the FAFSA after June, your aid may be delayed for the payment deadlines.